Filters Filters — How Long Do Pool Filters Last? Replacement Guide & Signs

 First, Let's Diagnose Your Filter Type and Current Condition

-Here's what the pros check first when they see cloudy water or weak circulation: whether your filter has quietly hit its expiration date without you realizing it.
+Here's what to check first when you notice cloudy water or weak circulation: whether your filter has quietly hit its expiration date without you realizing it.
 Pool filters don't fail suddenly - they give clear warning signs that it's time for replacement.

 Check your pool equipment pad and look for these three main filter types: